-David Plati is in 30th year as the athletic department's director of sports information, and his 36th year overall in CU's Sports Information Office.
+David Plati is in his 32nd year as the athletic department's director of sports information, and his 38th year overall in CU's Sports Information Office.
 He was promoted to assistant athletic director for media relations on July 1, 1988, and attained associate athletic director status in August 2005.

-Plati, 53, was named the 13th full-time sports information director in CU history on July 24, 1984, after serving for three years as the assistant SID.
+Plati, 55, was named the 13th full-time sports information director in CU history on July 24, 1984, after serving for three years as the assistant SID.
 The youngest SID in the nation at the time of his hiring, he previously worked as a student assistant and statistician after coming to CU as a freshman in 1978.
 Only six people have served in the role since 1952, with Plati’s tenure in the position the longest in school annals; he was recognized in 2009 with the College Sports Information Directors of America (CoSIDA) Quarter Century of Service award.

-He has coordinated numerous successful promotional campaigns and public relations programs for coaches.
+He has coordinated numerous successful promotional campaigns and public relations programs for student-athletes and coaches.
 Plati has written two books on CU football, the first about the school’s 1990 national championship, and the second published in 2008, Colorado Football Vault, a coffee table style book with an awesome collection of photographs and reproduced keepsakes.
 In 2005, the Denver Buff Club recognized him as its “MVB” choice (Most Valuable Buff).

-Plati is also an adjunct instructor in CU’s School of Journalism, teaching a sports media relations class for the last 11 years, and since April 2001 has been CU’s representative on the board of directors of the Colorado Chapter of the National Football Foundation and College Hall of Fame.
+Plati is also an adjunct instructor in CU’s School of Journalism, teaching a sports media relations class for the last 14 years, and since April 2001 has been CU’s representative on the board of directors of the Colorado Chapter of the National Football Foundation and College Hall of Fame.
 In 2006, he became a member of the District 7 Screening Committee for the Hall.
 In 2009, he was appointed to the board of the Colorado Golf Hall of Fame, and in 2010, he was named to the board of the Colorado Rock & Roll Museum and Hall of Fame.

 While attending CU, Plati served four years as the information director for the Rocky Mountain Athletic Conference.
 He also worked for the Colorado Golf Association and for the Rocky Mountain News.

-He has worked as the media relations liaison for the Bolder Boulder 10K since 1987, and also served as a media relations assistant for the Colorado Open Golf Tournament for 12 years (1980-91).
+He has worked as the media relations liaison for the Bolder Boulder 10K since 1987, and also served as the media relations assistant for the Colorado Open Golf Tournament for 12 years (1980-91).
 He was the media coordinator for the 1985, 1989 and 1996 NCAA West Regionals, and was the local media coordinator and NCAA liaison for the 1990 Final Four, all in Denver.

 He graduated with a bachelor's degree in public relations, along with a minor in geography, from CU in 1982.
 He was a member of the journalism student council and wrote for The Campus Press.

 One of his proudest moments in his CU career came when late golf coach Mark Simpson asked him to present him for induction at Simpson’s Golf Coaches Hall of Fame induction ceremony in January, 2005.
-He is also an avid concert goer, having attended some 340-plus in his lifetime (led by 31 Jimmy Buffett performances).
-His younger brother (Mark) was nominated for two Grammy Awards with David Bowie in 1998 (he was a guitarist in Bowie’s band for five years), and also engineered the Song-of-the-Year for 1997 (Shawn Colvin's "Sunny Came Home").
+He is also an avid concert goer, having attended some 350-plus in his lifetime (led by 33 Jimmy Buffett performances).
+His younger brother (Mark, a top music engineer) was nominated for two Grammy Awards with the late David Bowie in 1998 (he was a guitarist in Bowie’s band for five years), and also engineered the Song-of-the-Year for 1997 (Shawn Colvin's "Sunny Came Home").